LucasSilvaFerreira/GTF_manager/README.md

     for transcript in gtf.transcripts_list():
-        print transcript.exon_count #  print the total number of exons in transcript for exon in transcripts.exons: #  iterates over all exons in transcript print transcript.transcript_name #  print transcript_name
+        print transcript.exon_count #  print the total number of exons in transcript for exon in transcript.exons: #  iterates over all exons in transcript print transcript.transcript_name #  print transcript_name
             print exon  # Print the specific exon line